unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-21-understanding-apache-log-files-analyze-log-error-log.md

 ## D. Creating a custom log format

 You can define a custom log format in the `/etc/apache2/apache2.conf` file by using the LogFormat command followed by the actual output format and a nickname to be used as an identifier for the format.
-After defining a custom format, you will pass its nickname to the CustomLog command and restart the apache2 service.
+After defining a custom format, you will pass its nickname to the CustomLog command and restart the `apache2 service`.

 In this example, we will create a custom log format that looks like this: